amulya-saini/RNA-sequencing-differential-GE-and-Pathway-analysis/README.md

-# Unveiling Genomic Dynamics in Primary Sclerosing Cholangitis: From RNA Sequencing to Pathway Analysis
+# Primary Sclerosing Cholangitis: From RNA Sequencing to Pathway Analysis

 This project is a deep dive into the genomic landscapes governing arterial impact in Primary Sclerosing Cholangitis (PSC).
 Using RNA sequencing data derived from hepatic artery cells in liver transplant recipients, the study employs a robust analysis workflow encompassing tools like SRA-toolkit,fastqc, trimmomatic, Hisat2, subread, DESeq2, g:Profiler and KEGG pathway analysis.
 Results illuminate 297 differentially expressed genes, unraveling the molecular intricacies of PSC.